rensselaeroutingclub/docs/README.md

 # Outing Club Docs

 This repository contains documents related to the Rensselaer Outing Club, its activities, roles, rules, and processes.
+Click [here](./repo-guidelines.md) for the repository's guidelines.

 ## Sports